 Even worse, it persisted throughout the next day (and on into a rather nerve-wracking journey home on the Saturday), so my plan for a third day on Dragonfly went - literally - down the pan.

 Still, I'd had a brilliant few days.
-I'm already planning my return to Landrace Cottage, and even though the last day was a bust fishing-wise, it was enough for me just to potter around in the local countryside for my final day.
+I'm already planning my return to Landrace Cottage, and even though the last day was a bust fishing-wise, it was enough for me just to potter around in the local countryside just beyond the cottage, for my final day.

 I'd probably be just as happy staying there with my camera gear instead of fishing tackle to be honest, because there are birds everywhere, and I lost count of the number of times I got so close to a confiding bird that I found myself wondering why this never happens when I'm out with my camera.